Ready to find the perfect college degree?

 How to Become a Nurse Administrator

 Nurse administrators must have CPR certification.
 Nurse administrators are not required by law to hold a nurse administrator certification, but many employers prefer to hire nurse administrators who are certified.
 RegisteredNursing.org indicates that there are a couple of different certifications available to the nurse administrator.
-The American Nurses Credentialing Center offers both the Nurse Executive credential as well as the Nurse Executive-Advanced credential.
+The American Nurses Credentialing Center offers both the Nurse Executive credential and the Nurse Executive-Advanced credential.

 The Executive Nursing Practice certification is available through the American Organization of Nurse Executives.
-To be able to obtain any nurse administrator certification, the candidate must meet certain eligibility requirements.
-Although, they may vary depending on the certification requested, some common requirements include:
+To obtain any nurse administrator certification, the candidate must meet certain eligibility requirements.
+Although they may vary depending on the certification requested, some common requirements include: